 Books and movies I think you’ll like

-Of all things, Sarah loved a little learn-to-read book called The Dragon’s Scales when she was younger.
+Of all things, Ashar loved a little learn-to-read book called The Dragon’s Scales when she was younger.
 It’s all about a dragon who besieges a town until they can figure out how to correctly answer some questions about weight.
 It’s pretty funny!

 A new thing we’re adding to our book collection this year, after hearing rave reviews from a lot of people I trust, is the Life of Fred book series.

 This set of about two dozen books covers everything from basic addition to college calculus in a fun story format.

 Yes, you can use these like “textbooks.”
 But forget that – they’re fun to read aloud and talk about.

 The absolute best part, in my opinion, is that no matter how old you or your children are, it’s not demeaning in any way to start at the very first book, “Life of Fred: Apples,” and go over some of the basics in disguise as you get the background for the story.

 We’ve ordered the beginning set of 10 books and hope to read through them all this year, before moving on to the four-book “middle grade” series.

 I should also add that while this series is described as Christian, we are a secular homeschooling family and have not had any problems taking what religious references we’ve found and using them to discuss what different people believe, which we like to do anyway.